Bad Bunny: Early life

 Benito Antonio Martínez Ocasio was born on March 10, 1994, in Bayamón, and was raised in the Almirante Sur barrio of Vega Baja, Puerto Rico.
-His father, Tito Martínez, was a truck driver, and his mother, Lysaurie Ocasio, is a retired schoolteacher.
+His father, Benito "Tito" Martínez, was a truck driver, and his mother, Lysaurie Ocasio Declet, is a retired schoolteacher.
+He has two younger brothers, Bernie and Bysael.
 His parents often listened to genres such as salsa, merengue, and pop ballads.

-His earliest musical memory was when he received the record Aquel Que Había Muerto by Puerto Rican rapper and reggaetón pioneer Vico C as a Christmas gift at the age of five.
-Some of the first CDs he bought growing up were from Marc Anthony and Víctor Manuelle.
-He has two younger brothers, Bernie and Bysael.
+Martínez's earliest musical memory was when he received the record Aquel Que Había Muerto by Puerto Rican rapper and reggaetón pioneer Vico C as a Christmas gift at the age of five.
+His initial musical purchases included CDs of Marc Anthony and Víctor Manuelle.
 He said, "I wasn't the kid who got involved in the streets.
 I liked to be at home with my family."

-As a child, he attended church weekly with his devoutly Roman Catholic mother and sang in the church choir until age 13.
+He attended church weekly with his devoutly Catholic mother and sang in the church choir until age 13.
+Bad Bunny has stated that his early experiences singing in church helped shape his musical foundation and stage confidence.
 After leaving the choir, he developed an interest in the artists he heard on the radio, particularly Daddy Yankee and Héctor Lavoe.
-His stage name originated from a time when he was forced to wear a bunny costume and was angry about it.
+His stage name originated from a time when he was forced to wear a bunny costume and was annoyed about it.
+He later thought the name "Bad Bunny" would "market well".

 After graduating high school in 2012, Martínez enrolled in the audiovisual communications program at the University of Puerto Rico at Arecibo, aiming to become a radio host.
 He worked part-time as a bagger and cashier at an Econo supermarket while creating music.
 He left university without completing his degree to pursue his musical aspirations.
 Speaking about the Puerto Rican music industry, he stated, "I'm from Vega Baja, a small area that's not a metropolis like San Juan where the majority of the genre's artists have come from."

 Music career

-2013–2017: Early career beginnings
+2013–2019: Beginnings, X 100pre, and Oasis

-He started to write and create his own interpretations at the age of 14, until, in 2013, he began to publish his songs through SoundCloud, including "Get" in 2013, "Tentación" in 2014, "Just let me know" in 2015, among others.
+He started to write and create his own music at the age of 14.
 In 2016, his song "Diles" caught the attention of DJ Luian from SoundCloud who signed him to his record label, Hear this Music.
-His single "Soy Peor" reached number 19 on the Hot Latin Songs chart.
-Bad Bunny's May 2017 collaboration with Colombian singer Karol G, "Ahora Me Llama", reached number 10 on the Billboard Hot Latin Songs chart.
+His single "Soy Peor", released in December 2016, reached number 19 on the Billboard Hot Latin Songs chart.
+In May 2017, his collaboration with Colombian singer Karol G, "Ahora Me Llama", was released, reaching number 10 on the Billboard Hot Latin Songs chart.
 It was listed on "Alt.Latino's Favorites: The Songs of 2017" as one of the best Latin songs of 2017.

-In the summer of 2017, Bad Bunny signed a booking deal with Cardenas Marketing Network (CMN) for several Latin American countries.
-Starting in November 2017, Bad Bunny hosted Beats 1's first Spanish-language show, Trap Kingz.
-The remix of "Te Boté" with Ozuna and Nicky Jam reached number one on the Hot Latin Songs chart.
+In July 2017, Bad Bunny signed a booking deal with Cardenas Marketing Network (CMN) for several Latin American countries.